artnoi43/superwatcher/internal/engine/STATES.md

 Normal, non-reorged blocks will only be processed (sent to ServiceEngine) if and only if the state is `stateSeen`

-For example, let's consider an example life cycle of a block within WatcherEngine.
+For example, let's consider an example life cycle of a block within Engine.
-Due to the overlapping filter range of the emitter, the same block will reappear again in `WatcherEngine.handleResults`.
+Due to the overlapping filter range of the emitter, the same block will reappear again in `Engine.handleResults`.

 In this example, the same block reappears 3 times, with eventSeeBlock being fired every time the block appears.